laneboysrc/rc-headless-transmitter/docs/configurator.md

 Following tradition, the default pass-phrase of a virgin transmitter is the same as we use on our luggage: '1234'.

 ## Making the configurator an App-like experience

 Web technology has come a long way in the recent years.
-Today we can make *Apps* that have an almost native look-and-feel on Smartphones, yet work cross-platform beause they are technically web pages.
-Web apps can  store data on the device persistently, they can be installed to -- and launched from -- the home screen just like a native app, and they can even operate off-line thanks to the awesome *service worker* technology.
+Today we can make *web-apps* that have an almost native look-and-feel on Smartphones, yet work cross-platform beause they are technically web pages.
+Web-apps can store data on the device persistently, they can be installed to -- and launched from -- the home screen just like a native app, and they can even operate off-line thanks to the awesome *service worker* technology.

+*Note: the current configurator web-app has only be tested on Chrome and Firefox, on Android.
+It is likely that it requires debugging to run on other platforms.
+Furthermore, only Chrome currently supports off-line web-apps.*

 This comes at a small price: in order to be able to utilize a *service worker*, a web-app has to be served from a secure (HTTPS) domain.
-This in turn implies that the *bridge* has to be running over HTTPS as well.
+This, in turn, implies that the *bridge* has to be running over HTTPS as well.

-Serving the web-app over HTTPS is quite easy as [Github](https://github.com) kindly provides projects to serve web pages via HTTPS for free.
+Serving the web-app over HTTPS is quite easy as [Github](https://github.com) kindly provides projects to serve web pages via HTTPS for free ([Github Pages](https://pages.github.com)).

-Accessing the *bridge* over HTTPS is unfortunately not possible on the ESP8266 at the moment, as this eco-system does not have decent HTTPS server support for now.

-Instead of using the ESP8266 we could use a Raspberry Pi.
-Being a Debian based Linux system, it is easy to setup a HTTPS server, and we can even run the node-js based tools we've built during development to implement the *bridge* functionality.

-The Raspberry Pi is not ideal though as it is a bulky and power hungry solution that is not very suited for battery operation.
-But it is certainly doable and works.

-Another compromise we have to make is the use of self-signed certificates, which trigger security warnings in all modern web browsers.
+Another compromise we have to make is the use of self-signed certificates on the *nRF-to-websocke* bridge, which trigger security warnings in all modern web browsers.
 The user will have to go through certain steps to allow this self-signed certificate before the *configurator web-app* can access it.

-The ESP8266 based *bridge* can still be utilized, albeit with drawbacks.
-The web-app has to be served from the bridge itself via (insecure) HTTP.
-This means we loose off-line functionality on Smartphones, and every time we update the *configurator web-app*, we have to flash the new version into the *bridge*.

-Hopefully in the future the ESP8266 will get HTTPS support, releaving us from this burden.

 ## nRF protocol details